giova112358/impact-sound/README.md

 ### Modal resonators

-The simplest mechanical oscillating system made of lumped elements (such as masses, springs or dampers) is
+The simplest mechanical oscillating system made of lumped elements (such as masses, springs or dampers), called resonator is

 <img src="Documents/eq15.png" width="70%">